 Google Ads shows your ads for search terms you never intended to target.
 Someone searches "free CRM software" and your ad for enterprise CRM shows up.
 Someone searches "CRM developer jobs" and your lead gen campaign takes the click.
 You pay for both.

 Without regular negative keyword maintenance, 20-40% of your budget can go to irrelevant clicks.
 That is not a theoretical number.
 Pull any search term report from an account that has not been reviewed in a month, and the waste is immediately visible.
+To allocate the budget you recover across your best-performing channels, the paid media budget planner builds a distribution model from your revenue goal and industry in 30 seconds.

 Most advertisers review their search terms monthly at best.
 The recommended cadence is weekly.
 But weekly reviews across multiple campaigns, especially in large accounts with thousands of search terms, take serious time.
 That is why it rarely happens.